Crisis management is in place following flooding in Auckland. More information.

 A Government scheme available to students who are New Zealand citizens and to qualifying Permanent Residents living in New Zealand to assist with study costs.
 Other eligibility criteria apply.

-Teaching and Learning materials provided by the University to facilitate student learning, including, for example, the Course Description, Course Guide and other resources.
-Resources may be fully digital or in a printed format or a combination of both.
-Resources may also include physical things such as a model of pollen.
+Teaching and Learning materials provided by the University to facilitate student learning, including, for example, the Course Description, Course Guide and other resources. .

 An academic discipline such as economics, anthropology or physics offered through courses at various levels which are taken at Bachelor (Honours) or Master's level, through a combination of prescribed courses in a specific discipline that comprises most or all of the qualification requirements within the regulations for that qualification.
-A subject will normally appear printed on the graduation scroll and on the student transcript.
+A subject will normally appear printed on the graduation certificate and on the student academic record.

 Courses within a qualification that are associated with a specialisation – endorsement, subject or major.
 While not necessarily compulsory, they count towards the specialisation.

-A period from November to February during which courses are offered by the University, which is shorter in length than a normal semester.
-Some Summer School courses are delivered over the full mid-November to mid-February period, and other courses are delivered over a shorter time span.
+A period from mid-November to mid-February during which courses are offered by the University, which vary in length from a normal semester.

-The Swedish Rounding system has been adapted and is applied to the final accumulated mark of a course.
-Accumulated marks, where the first decimal place is .1 to .4, are rounded down.
-Where the accumulated mark is .5 to .9, the mark is rounded up.
+The Swedish Rounding system has been adapted and is applied to the final accumulated mark for a course.
+Accumulated marks, where the first decimal place is.1 to .4, are rounded down.
+Where the accumulated mark is.5 to .9, the mark is rounded up.

 Fees that relate to a student's programme (qualification or courses).
 Tuition fees include fees charged for courses and component fees such as field trips and materials.